 Always wash your hands before touching the hearing aid or batteries.
 Oils found naturally on your hand can impact how well the hearing aid works and the life of the batteries.

 Don’t let earwax or skin cells build up on the hearing aid.
-Clean it according to manufacturer’s instructions.
+Clean it according to the manufacturer’s instructions.

 Taking simple steps like these will improve the life and function of your hearing aid.